What IRS Forms 1095-A, 1095-B, and 1095-C mean for you

 While many of us already understand what these forms mean, others are still trying to decipher what to do with this extra document.

-Form 1095-A (Health Insurance Marketplace Statement) is for people who have health insurance through the Health Insurance Marketplace, often called an exchange.
+The 1095-A form (Health Insurance Marketplace Statement) is for people who have health insurance through the Health Insurance Marketplace, often called an exchange.

-Form 1095-B (Health Coverage) is mailed to individuals by the insurer to report minimum essential coverage.
+The 1095-B form (Health Coverage) is mailed to individuals by the insurer to report minimum essential coverage.
 The form details the type of coverage, the months of the year the coverage was provided and the names of those covered by the plan.

-Form 1095-C (Employer Provided Health Insurance Offer and Coverage Insurance) is issued to employees by companies with 50 employees or more for TY 2016.
-This form states the health insurance coverage the employer offered and whether or not the employee took advantage of it.
+The 1095-C form (Employer-Provided Health Insurance Offer and Coverage Insurance) is issued to employees by companies with 50 employees or more for TY 2018.
+This form states the health insurance coverage the employer offered and whether the employee took advantage of it.
+Learn more about what 1095 – C is all about.

 Why do I need Form 1095-B or Form 1095-C?